davecoll3/magic-8-ball/TESTING.md

 ## Bugs

 ### Scrolling
-  During testing, it was noted that when on a mobile device, in landscape orientation, while there was content below the fold, it was not possible to scroll down to view it and it was only accessible with the use of the tab key.
+  During testing, it was noted that when on a mobile device, while in landscape orientation, while there was content below the fold, it was not possible to scroll down to view it and it was only accessible with the use of the tab key.
 It was eventually discovered that an overflow: hidden (as below) property had been added to the body element which was causing this issue.
 Removing the overflow property resolved the issue.

   ```
   body {